Hellinger Multimodal Variational Autoencoders: EXPERIMENTAL RESULTS

 \subsection{Latent representation quality}

-The quality of the learned representations serves as a proxy for their usefulness in downstream tasks beyond the training objective.
+The quality of the learned representations serves as a proxy for their usefulness in downstream tasks.
 From Table~\ref{tab:lr_coh_results}, when evaluating latent representation accuracy on the CelebA dataset, HELVAE shares the highest score on the image modality with CoDEVAE.
-Although it ranks fifth on the text modality, it achieves the second-best performance in the joint setting, showing a clear gain in joint representation quality compared to its single-modality performance.
-This is better than MWBVAE, CoDEVAE, and MMVAE+, which do not benefit from additional input modalities as HELVAE does.
+Although it ranks fifth on the text modality, it achieves the second-best performance in the joint setting, showing a gain over its single-modality performance.
+In contrast, MWBVAE, CoDEVAE, and MMVAE+ do not benefit from additional modalities in the same way.
 This is an important criterion in multimodal generative models, known as synergy~\citep{shi2019variational}.

-\section{Ablation studies}
+\section{ABLATION STUDIES}